 Donations made to either fund can be restricted to support nonprofit in just Santa Cruz County.
 Click here to support our nonprofit partners

 Grant applications are now open for both COVID-19 Response Funds.
 Click here to apply For A Grant

 An affiliate of the Community Foundation for Southern Arizona, The Santa Cruz Community Foundation (SCCF) is a permanent charitable resource that was founded in 2001 by area residents to empower their community to invest in itself.
 SCCF assists Santa Cruz County to prepare for the future by strengthening the community through the awarding of scholarships and grants to nonprofit organizations.

 As SCCF’s umbrella organization, the Community Foundation for Southern Arizona (CFSA) provides expertise and skilled guidance to help donors give back in ways that are aligned with their charitable and financial goals.
-A Board of Trustees oversees the CFSA’s growing community endowment – which includes assets earmarked for Santa Cruz County – and ensures that donors’ intentions are honored now and forever.
+The Board of Trustees oversees the Foundation’s growing community endowment – which includes assets earmarked for Santa Cruz County – and ensures that donors’ intentions are honored now and forever.

-The Santa Cruz Community Foundation is proud to announce that they have awarded $40,000 in grants to 16 organizations serving Santa Cruz County.
-The following organizations were awarded funding:
+The Santa Cruz Community Foundation is proud to announce that they have awarded $40,000 in grants to 12 organizations serving Santa Cruz County.
+The following organizations were awarded funding in December 2019: